ComScore

 • Time Commitment: 20 minutes

-This starter has a little something for everyone.
-Our favorite part is the pearl mozzarella marinated in olive oil, herbs and spices, but the marinated artichoke hearts are a close second.
+This starter has a little something for everyone at your table.
+The star of the show is the pearl mozzarella swimming in olive oil, herbs and spices, but the marinated artichoke hearts are a close second.

 11. Maple Cream and Apple Baked Brie Board